AISI 304 Grade Stainless Steel

 - Rapidly passing the sensitized temperature range (425-815°C), thus Cr does not have enough time to combine with C, and it is impossible to precipitate chromium carbide.

-- The sensitized stainless steel is again heated to a temperature (1040 to 1065 ° C) sufficient to decompose the chromium carbide, and then rapidly cooled (water quenching if possible) to make the chromium carbide less likely to precipitate.
+- The sensitized stainless steel is reheated to a temperature (1040 to 1065 ° C) sufficient to decompose the chromium carbide, and then rapidly cooled (water quenching if possible) to make the chromium carbide less likely to precipitate.

 - Use ultra-low carbon austenitic stainless steels, such as 304L and 316L, can reduce the formation of chromium carbide and reduce the probability of chromium-depleted envelope.